David Hammons: Art practice

 Through his varied work and media, and frequent changes in direction, Hammons has managed to avoid one signature visual style.
 Much of his work makes allusions to, and shares concerns with minimalism and post-minimal art, but with added Duchampian references to the place of Black people in American society.
 Hammons' work is made of not only allusions, but also metaphors.
 These metaphors develop into symbols that hold significant meaning in the art world as well as in the public eye.
 David Hammons continues to offers a crucial interpretation of the African-American art history in the life of a colored person through these symbols.
 It has been stated by Anthony Huberman that "Hammons work plays with art the way a jazz musician plays with sound - he gets inside it, bends it, twists it around and keeps it from getting too still or getting too comfortable."

-David Hammons was considered quite distinguished from his fellow young African American artists of his time; he was seen as "postblack - avant la lettre, his work alluded to atrusim the rest of us are just waking up to".
+David Hammons was considered quite distinguished from his fellow young African American artists of his time; he was seen as "postblack - avant la lettre, his work alluded to altruism the rest of us are just waking up to".

 On James Turrell's works concerning perception of light, Hammons said "I wish I could make art like that, but we're too oppressed for me to be dabbling out there....
 I would love to do that because that could also be very black.
 You know, as a black artist, dealing just with light.
 They would say, "how in the hell could he deal with that, coming from where he did?"
 I want to get to that, I'm trying to get to that, but I'm not free enough yet.
 I still feel I have to get my message out."